 Doctor’s Orders

-Doctor’s Orders is a tale of novel diagnosis, corrective remedies, and one young woman’s regrettable visit to the Netherby surgery.
-When Miss Patricia Featherstone seeks a cure for her chronic ennui, she discovers that Dr Blythe’s prescription is rather more hands-on than she anticipated.
-Treatment may be swift, but recovery costs her dignity, and complicates the seating arrangements.
+Doctor’s Orders is a tale of novel diagnosis, firm corrective remedies, and one young woman’s regrettable visit to the Netherby surgery.
+When Miss Patricia Featherstone seeks a cure for her chronic ennui, she discovers that Dr Blythe’s prescriptions are far more hands-on than she ever anticipated.
+Treatment is swift, but recovery costs her dignity, and complicates the seating arrangements.

 The village surgery of Dr Algernon Blythe was a place of respectable gloom.
-The oak furniture was heavy and dark, the shelf was filled with vials that suggested unspeakable cures, and the anatomical posters looked suspiciously outmoded.
-The waiting room carried the inexplicable odour of all medical practices: camphor, boiled sweets, and repression.
+The oak furniture was heavy and dark, the shelves filled with vials that suggested unspeakable cures, and the anatomical posters looked suspiciously outmoded.

 “I’ve simply got no energy, Doctor,” she sighed, collapsing onto the examination couch with the kind of flair only an exclusive boarding school education could bestow.
+Her skirt rode up as she settled, revealing an indecent flash of thigh.
 “I wake up tired, I can’t concentrate on anything, and I feel an almost violent disinclination to help around the house.”

 Dr Blythe, a man of benevolence whose ear hair had long since outpaced his dwindling head hair, adjusted his spectacles with a gentle squint.
 His medical career had spanned a wide array of ailments, from trench foot to tennis elbow, but of late, the village had been beset by a peculiar epidemic that he privately dubbed Idleness Syndrome.